 How Serious Is a Middle Ear Infection?

 If you are a frequent flyer, there is no doubt you have felt an ear-popping sensation.
 Why do our ears pop?
 Simply put, it is your Eustachian tube trying to equalise with the atmospheric pressure.
-When your ears are free of infection this is usually done quickly and with only a little or no discomfort at all.
+When your ears are free of infection, this is usually done quickly and with little or no discomfort.

-One serious physical injury that can occur if your Eustachian tube cannot equalise is a ruptured eardrum.
+One serious injury that can occur if your Eustachian tube cannot equalise is a ruptured eardrum.

 What Is a Ruptured Eardrum?

-It is when a tear is made in the thin tissue that separates your ear canal and eardrum.
-Having a ruptured eardrum can lead to ear pain that subsides quickly, dizziness, ringing or buzzing in your ear and hearing loss.
+A ruptured eardrum is a tear in the thin tissue that separates your ear canal and eardrum.
+A ruptured eardrum can lead to ear pain that subsides quickly, dizziness, ringing or buzzing in your ear and hearing loss.

-If you do have an inner ear infection then the healing of a ruptured eardrum can take several weeks, since the eardrum may become infected.
-This is something you would not want if you are travelling for work or holiday as this will prevent you from working or enjoying your hard-earned downtime.
+If you have an inner ear infection, healing a ruptured eardrum can take several weeks since the eardrum may become infected.
+You will not want this if you travel for work or holiday, preventing you from working or enjoying your hard-earned downtime.

-If you do have a middle ear infection it’s best to not fly, since it can increase the severity of your symptoms and worst-case scenario cause physical injury or lasting damage such as tinnitus and hearing loss.
+Suppose you do have a middle ear infection.
+In that case, it’s best not to fly since it can increase the severity of your symptoms and, worst-case scenario, cause physical injury or lasting damage such as tinnitus and hearing loss.

 What Do We Recommend?

-Visit a healthcare professional such as your GP as an ear infection may require medication to treat.
+Visit your general practitioner (GP) as an ear infection may require medication to treat.
 Your GP can also provide you with the best advice on whether it’s safe for you to fly.

-If you visit Ear Health and your ear nurse advises that you may have an ear infection it’s likely you will be referred to a GP.
-All Ear Health clinics have a referral relationship with other local medical professionals such as GPs and in many cases ear nose and throat specialists (ENTs).
+If you visit Ear Health and your ear nurse advises that you may have an ear infection, we will likely refer you to a GP for further treatment.
+All Ear Health clinics have a referral relationship with other local medical professionals such as GPs and, in many cases, ear nose and throat specialists (ENTs).
 These referral relationships help provide you with the best possible quality of care for you and your ears.